Shannon Cogan

 Shannon serves on the board of Heuser Hearing & Language Academy.
 Colt is a graduate of the school that serves deaf and hard-of-hearing children from birth to kindergarten.
 She also contributes to events for Norton Children’s Hospital, the American Heart Association and the Speed Museum.

-On the weekends, you might find Shannon enjoying one of Louisville’s many wonderful parks with her husband, children and black lab named Maddy Ann.
-She was trained to be a companion dog by Canine Companions for Independence.
+On the weekends, you might catch Shannon enjoying one of the area parks along with her twin boys and her son’s Colt’s service dog named Wink from Canine Companions for Independence.

 Email story ideas to Shannon at scogan@wave3.com.